 Step 8.
 Plants

 Plants work wonders to bring a little life to any room, so it’s a good idea to place at least some in your modern country kitchen.

-Back in the day, using own-grown herbs was commonplace, so why not revive this and have a row of small potted herbs along your windowsill.
+Using own-grown herbs was commonplace in the day, so why not revive this and have a row of small potted herbs along your windowsill.
 If this sounds good, you might even want to grow your own chilli peppers, though make sure they can get plenty of light.